 The traditional coastal cuisine is, on the other hand, mostly based on seafood, domestic olive oil and vegetables like chard.
 Inevitable condiments that give this Croatian food its unforgettable taste are rosemary, basil and other Mediterranean herbs.
 Dalmatian and Istrian dishes are not only light and healthy, but also extremely delicious.
 Although sometimes similar to the cuisine of neighboring Mediterranean countries, the coastal cuisine of Croatia has many dishes that are unique only to this geographical region.

-So whether you are travelling in the continental or coastal part of Croatia, here are our top Croatian food dishes you should definitely try while being in our beautiful country.
+So, what do Croatians eat?
+Whether you are travelling in the continental or coastal part of Croatia, here are our top Croatian food dishes you should definitely try while being in our beautiful country.

 Continental Croatian food